open-pioneer/trails-openlayers-base-packages/docs/UIGuidelines.md

 ## Theming

 - The Chakra theming mechanism allows to define a theme for each component.
 However, the aim is to create a base theme that allows to change the styles of an app easily by changing specific variable values instead of re-styling each component separately.
 For each Chakra component the base theme has to define the component's styles using well-defined specific variables.
-The base theme will be created step-by-step for each component that is used in the examples and components of the trails-openlayer-base-packages.
-For simplicity, the base theme will be developed in the `map-sample` of the trails-openlayer-base-packages.
+The base theme will be created step-by-step for each component that is used in the examples and components of the trails-s-base-packages.
+For simplicity, the base theme will be developed in the `map-sample` of the trails-openlayers-base-packages.
   - Make sure that  all Chakra components used in the implementation do have a definition in the map-samples theme (https://chakra-ui.com/docs/styled-system/component-style)
   - Do not use specific colors or font (sizes) in components.
 If you need different variants of styles for one component us `variants` instead.
     - e.g. Buttons: Use the pre-defined variants to style buttons.